 Enable Google Photos Unlimited Storage on Any Rooted Android Device

 On previous occasions, we have used the method of editing build.prop flags to get features such as Google Assistant.
-What we actually do is, we edit the flags that define our phone’s model and make to others that are supported.
+What we actually do is, edit the flags that define our phone’s model and make it to others that are supported.
 Several apps, including many Google Apps, fetch these build.prop flags to determine the device.

 But this tutorial is a little different and requires a bit more work to do.
 Some Pixel-exclusive features just can’t be enabled on your device by just editing build.prop values alone.
 Like in today’s case, Google Photos and Wallpapers app accesses your device’s system partition (Precisely /system/etc/sysconfig) and check for the flags in a file named nexus.xml.
-If the app recognizes your device as a Pixel 2, it will automatically enable the mentioned features for you.
+If the app recognizes your device like a Pixel 2, it will automatically enable the mentioned features for you.

 Thanks to XDA member – emime12, we now have a workaround to enable Google Photos Unlimited Storage option on any rooted Android smartphone.
 The instructions below are completely tested and working on Nexus 6P running Android Oreo.